 At first she was a prisoner in apartments in Windsor Castle and then in the Tower.
 Later she was sent to Wallingford Castle in the care of Alice Chaucer, dowager Duchess of Suffolk for four years.
 In 1475 she became the subject of terms in the Treaty of Picquigny between Edward IV and Louis XI.
 Louis agreed to a ransom of fifty thousand crowns to King Edward IV.
 She was forced to renounce all her claims to the throne.
 She returned to France and was forced to renounce all her rights to her inheritance of both parents’ lands.
 Louis paid her a pension and she died at the château de Morains at Dampierre-sur-Loire near Saumur on August 25, 1482 and was buried in Angers Cathedral.
 Upon hearing of her death, Louis XI demanded all of her dogs.

 Further reading: “Margaret of Anjou: Queenship and Power in Late Medieval England” by Helen E. Mauer, “Richard the Third” by Paul Murray Kendall, “Queen’s Consort” by Lisa Hilton, “Blood Sisters: The Hidden Lives of the Women Behind the Wars of the Roses” by Sarah Gristwood, “She-Wolves: The Women Who Ruled England Before Elizabeth” by Helen Castor, “The Last Medieval Queens” by J.L.
-Laynesmith, “The Wars of the Roses” by Alison Weir, entry on Margaret of Anjou in the Oxford Dictionary of National Biography written by Diana E.S.
+Laynesmith, “The Wars of the Roses” by Alison Weir, Louis XI: The Spider King” by Paul Murray Kendall, entry on Margaret of Anjou in the Oxford Dictionary of National Biography written by Diana E.S.
 Dunn